AsavarTzeth/docker-sftp/README.md

 ##Deploying, using a data volume container##

-    docker run --name sftp-data -v /data/volume tianon/true docker run --name some-sftp --volumes-from sftp-data -d -P asavartzeth/sftp
+    docker run --name sftp-data -v /data/volume tianon/true docker run --name some-sftp --volumes-from sftp-data -P -d asavartzeth/sftp

-This will pull down the tiny tianon/true container (unless you have it already) and set it to share /data/volume.
-The SFTP instance will then bind mount this location.
+This will pull down the tiny [tianon/true](https://registry.hub.docker.com/u/tianon/true/) container (unless you have it already) and set it to share /data/volume.
+The second command does the deployment, using the shared volume.

-The included entrypoint script will then check for this bind mount, it will then, if found, copy the data volume and move all persistent data to this location.
+The included entrypoint script will check for this volume.
+If found, it will move all persistent data to this location.
 This will keep it safe between upgrades & allows for easy backups.

+*See **Configuration Options** bellow, regarding $DATA_VOLUME details (defaults to /data/volume)*

 ##Exposing a file tree to the instance##

-    docker run --name some-sftp -v /your/files:$SFTP_CHROOT/files -P -d asavartzeth/sftp
+    docker run --name some-sftp -v /path/dir:$SFTP_CHROOT/share/dir -P -d asavartzeth/sftp

 Preferably you would do this when you first deploy the container.
 However, you could certainly do the deployment as instructed under **"Deploying a simple sftp instance"**, commit and then re-deploy.

-*See details of the $SFTP_CHROOT environment variable bellow.*
+*See **Configuration Options** bellow, regarding $SFTP_CHROOT (defaults to /chroot)*

 ##Complex configuration##